-The Council normally issues licences for a three year period, however the Council does have the discretion to issue licences of a shorter duration, if it considers this to be necessary given the circumstances
+The Council normally issues licences for a three year period, however the Council does have the discretion to issue licences of a shorter duration, if it considers this to be necessary given the circumstances.

-5.9 Qualifications
+5.9 Other Training

-The Council believes all passenger transport drivers whose role demands high standards in driving and customer service would benefit from a nationally recognised qualification that includes customer care, meeting the needs of people with disabilities, road safety, the handling of emergencies and how to diffuse difficult situations and manage conflict
+The Council believes all passenger transport drivers whose role demands high standards in driving and customer service would benefit from training that includes customer care, meeting the needs of people with disabilities, road safety, the handling of emergencies and how to diffuse difficult situations and manage conflict, in addition to training around safeguarding issues.

-As such, applicants (who are not existing licence holders) whose application for a drivers licence is determined on or after the date on which this policy becomes effective will be required to provide evidence of the following qualifications/skills to the Council before a licence will be issued
+As such, applicants (who are not existing licence holders) whose application for a drivers licence is determined on or after the date on which this policy becomes effective will be required to provide evidence that they have undertaken the following: